typhonjs-svelte/runtime-base/README.md

-# runtime-base
+# @typhonjs-svelte/runtime-base
-Provides the base to the TyphonJS Runtime Library.
-This is the root of it all.
+Provides the base to the TyphonJS Runtime Library including re-exported packages & all common packages.

+This is a non-published feeder package to the various TRL versions.